ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_manage_aiservice_config/README.md

 This role configures AI Service integration for Maximo Manage by:
 1. Retrieving AI Service connection details (API key, URL, tenant ID)
 2. Patching these properties into the Manage encryption secret
+3. Importing AI Service TLS certificate into Manage truststore
-3. Triggering Manage restart to apply the configuration
+4. Triggering Manage restart to apply the configuration

 Role Variables
 -------------------------------------------------------------------------------